In Time (The Mavericks album)

-In Time is the seventh studio album released by the Americana-neotraditional country-Tex-Mex band The Mavericks on February 26, 2013, on the Valory Music Group label, which is owned by Big Machine Records.
+In Time is the seventh studio album by the American band the Mavericks, released on February 26, 2013, on the Valory Music Group label, which is owned by Big Machine Records.
 The album was produced by Niko Bolas and Raul Malo.
 The album has achieved praise from the critics and according to Metacritic has garnered "universal acclaim".

 The vinyl LP version of the record was pressed by United Record Pressing in Nashville, Tennessee.

 The band released a video for the song "Back in Your Arms Again".

 Reception

 Commercial

 In Time reached No. 8 on the Billboard Country Albums chart and No. 39 on the Billboard 200, selling 14,000 copies in its debut week.
 The album has sold 75,000 copies in the US as of February 2015.